ryanwinchester/ctrlv/README.md

 To be honest, I just don't like most pastebin things for code, and the ones I do like don't support Elixir syntax highlighting.
 That's the reason I started it.

+I just want a non-cluttered UI and support for the languages I use.

 ### Main technologies:

 - [Elixir](https://elixir-lang.org)